Status and phase

 Inclusion criteria

-Adult patients ≥ 18 years who received a double lung transplant at least 12 months prior to Screening.
+Adult patients of > or = 18 years who received a DLT at least 12 months prior to Screening.

 Patients with BOS diagnosis defined as CLAD-BOS phenotype with:

-Diagnosis of CLAD-BOS must be made at least 12 months after lung transplantation and
+Diagnosis of CLAD-BOS must have been made at least 12 months after lung transplantation and

-Patients in whom the diagnosis of BOS has been confirmed by the elimination of other possible causes of obstructive or restrictive lung disease (CLAD - RAS phenotype, see Protocol Specific Definitions).
+Patients in whom the diagnosis of BOS had been confirmed by the elimination of other possible causes of obstructive or restrictive lung disease CLAD - restrictive allograft syndrome (RAS) phenotype.

-Patients capable of understanding the purposes and risks of the clinical trial, who have given written informed consent and agree to comply with the clinical trial requirements/visit schedules, and who are capable of aerosol inhalation.
-Patients must consent to retrieve prespecified data from the historic medical record (e.g., information related to the transplant surgery; spirometry data; medication use).
+Patients capable of understanding the purposes and risks of the clinical trial, who had given written informed consent and agreed to comply with the clinical trial requirements/visit schedules, and who were capable of aerosol inhalation.
+Patients must have consented to retrieve prespecified data from the historic medical record (e.g., information related to the transplant surgery; spirometry data; medication use).

 Exclusion criteria